netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

 08:00 AM, January 1, 2025 (Paris time).
 Schedule requests that fail to meet the requirements are discarded with warning messages.
-The requested schedule may end after 8:00 PM, January 31, 2025, but any occurrences that are generated after that time would be considered as invalid.
+The requested schedule may end after 8:00 PM, January 31, 2025, but any occurrences that are generated after that time would not be considered as valid.

 ~~~~
 {